RX14/docker-znc/README.md

 ## Prerequisites

 1. Install [Docker](http://docker.io/).
 2. Make a znc data folder.
 For example: `mkdir $HOME/.znc`.
-We will be using `$HOME/.znc` as an exampkle throughout these instructions.
+We will be using `$HOME/.znc` as an example throughout these instructions.

 ## Running